buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Based on operational experience to date, it is important that node policy tables can be changed once deployed to support future emerging use cases.
 This update thus re-states the importance of such configurability.

-# Intended behaviors
+# Intended behavior

-In this section we review the intended default behaviors after this update is applied.
+In this section we review the intended default behavior after this update is applied.

 ## GUA-GUA preferred over IPv4-IPv4